Annual Conferences

 - Video Message by Ms Marianne Thyssen, European Commissioner for Employment, Social Affairs & Inclusion

-- Promoting quality in VET Delivery – The way ahead presentation of Subgroup 2 “Learning Providers & EU Mobility”, Tina Bertzeletou Cedefop’s Senior VET Expert and Rasa Zymantaite, EfVET Secretary – Download Sub-Group 1 here and sub-group 2 here
+- Promoting quality in VET Delivery – The way ahead presentation of Subgroup 2 “Learning Providers & EU Mobility”, Tina Bertzeletou Cedefop’s Senior VET Expert and Rasa Zymantaite, EfVET Secretary – Download Sub-Group 1 and Download Sub-Group 2

 - Friday 27 October